 If you want to keep things simple and use only one type of bulb, fluorescents are the way to go.
-Cool white fluorescent bulbs are energy efficient and emit spectrums of red as well as orange, yellow, green and blue rays, but aren’t quite up to supporting plant growth.
+Cool white fluorescent bulbs are energy efficient and emit spectrums of red as well as orange, yellow, green, and blue rays, but aren’t quite up to supporting plant growth.
 Instead, opt for fluorescent bulbs made for growing plants.
 While these are expensive, they have higher emissions in the red range to balance the blue output.

-To lower your cost without compromising growth, use a combination of specialty greenhouse grow lights as well as cool white fluorescent bulbs – one specialty grow light to each one or two cool white light.
+To lower your cost without compromising growth, use a combination of specialty greenhouse grow lights as well as cool white fluorescent bulbs – one specialty grow light to each one or two cool white lights.

 Grow Light Terminology

-Other things to consider when preparing to use grow lights are voltage, PAR, nm and lumens.
-Some of this can get a bit complex for those of us who are not scientists, but bear with me.
+Other things to consider when preparing to use grow lights are voltage, PAR, nm, and lumens.
+Some of this can get a bit complex for those of us who are not scientists but bear with me.